Updated 30 November 2018

 Creating good work is about much more than working on a campaign and focusing on the immediate results of your article.
 The key to good content marketing is creating evergreen content that attracts your readers to the hub of knowledge you’ve created.

-The thing is, good content helps solve a problem for your readers, and the longer that your article stays relevant the more useful it can be for different people at different times.
+The thing is, good content helps solve a problem for your readers.
+So the longer your article stays relevant the more useful it can be for different people at different times.
 Which in turn establishes you as an authoritative source in your field and creates a better relationship with your readers.

 I once read that content marketing is the gift that keeps on giving and I’ve found that to be true on many occasions.
 I’ve worked with companies that I probably shouldn’t have gotten the opportunity to work with, and that some may say that I wasn’t fully qualified to work with.

-My social media following is still a humble 6K, and on other metrics, I am not soaring nor are they through the roof.
-The reason that I have had the opportunity to work on certain campaigns and with certain companies is down to the writing and the benefit that they feel a good article will provide in the long run.
+My social media following is still a humble 7K, and on other metrics, I am not soaring nor are they through the roof.
+The reason that I have had the opportunity to work on certain campaigns and with certain companies is down to the writing.
+Plus the benefit that they feel a good article will provide in the long run.

 I may have written about things that you may not have even considered addressing for your own blog yet, and that’s ok.
 You may just be blogging as a hobby or may not know how to make it a full-time career.
 There are many resources that can help you take the leap, and I will be sharing my personal knowledge with you within the coming months.

 The most important thing that I can tell you though is this, write about your passions.
-Sure, there are business strategies that you need to follow and many things behind that scenes to make this well-oiled machine that is blogging work.
+Sure, there are content marketing tips that you need to follow and many things behind that scenes to make this well-oiled machine that is blogging work.
 But without that passion to write about what you love and about what you know you may not reach the same level of success.